Software-Tools-Spring-26/Group_1_Project/README.md

 |Seattle-Tacoma-Bellevue, WA Metro Area          |   233.66|     229.43|  22.48|  206.74|  270.70|            3.02|              3.87|          9.38|          -9.77|          15.91|
 |USA                                             |   340.53|     338.55|  23.81|  311.12|  377.64|            0.94|              0.42|          5.78|          -5.55|          11.35|

+As indicated in Table 9, the metro area with the highest average HPI  was the CA metro area (San Francisco-Oakland-Fremont).

 ## Data Analytics